bcgov/moh-iam-kong-plugin/README.md

 ## Plugin development

 You can create a local development environment by following the instructions in the [`kong-vagrant`](https://github.com/Kong/kong-vagrant) repo.
-I won't repeat the instructions here, but I'll clarify a few steps:
+I won't repeat the instructions here, and you should definitely go read them!
+I will however clarify a few steps:

 1. If you've been using Docker on Windows, you will need to disable Hyper-V before using Vagrant.
 2. On the step to checkout the `kong-plugin`, checkout this repo, not the base template.